Ryan-Abramowitz/MoleculeBinding/README.md

 ## The contents of this repository:
   - Classification Model.py was used to train the model and predict molecule binding.
-  - Model Scorer.py was used to train and generate the confusion matrix (3-fold cross validation)
+  - Model Scorer.py was used to train and generate the confusion matrix for 3-fold cross validation.
   - SupplementaryTables.xlsx includes all chemicals for the primary, secondary, and tertiary screen, their SMILES, and their classification as a hit      (1) or non-hit (0).
   - Model Prediction trained on Primary and Secondary screens.xlsx is the predicted scores of all of the compounds after the model was trained on the       primary and secondary screen.
   - Model Prediction trained on all screens.xlsx is the predicted scores of all the compounds after the model was trained on the primary, secondary,       and tertiary screen.